reuk/wayverb/docs_source/waveguide.md

 ### Boundary Node Classification

-Now the inner nodes are known.
+The previous section described how to classify the "inner" nodes of an enclosure.
 However, the remaining nodes are not all "outside" the simulation: some are "boundary" nodes (see [Boundary Modelling]({{ site.baseurl }}{% link boundary.md %})).
 These boundary nodes must be found and classified.

 Boundary nodes fall into three main categories, shown in +@fig:boundary_types: